-Melatonin is invaluable for reducing or even completely preventing jet lag, so you undoubtedly want to know if you what the rules are regulations are for bringing melatonin on your next flight.
+While not technically a sedative used for flying, melatonin is invaluable for reducing or even completely preventing jet lag, so you undoubtedly want to know what the rules and regulations are for bringing melatonin on your next flight.

 According to TSA regulations, you can bring melatonin on a plane in both your carry on and checked bags.